 Following consideration of the provider's response, the expert panel agrees a brief statement setting out its reaction and its final recommendations to QQI regarding validation.
-This statement will be included as an addendum to the report and included in the submission to QQI/HET's Academic Committee.
+This statement will be included as an addendum to the report and included in the submission to QQI/Programmes and Awards Executive Committee (PAEC).

-3.1.2.7 QQI/HET decision
+3.1.2.7 QQI decision

-QQI has delegated the formal validation decision to the QQI Programme Academic Executive Committee (PAEC).
+QQI has delegated the formal validation decision to the QQI Programmes and Awards Executive Committee (PAEC).
 This decision is based on QQI's validation policy and criteria and informed by the following evidence: